object-oriented-python/object-oriented-programming/doc/source/0_preface.rst

 based, were first delivered in spring 2020, when university teaching was completely online during the COVID pandemic.
-I'd like to thank teaching fellow Dr Matthew Woolway who worked tirelessly with me on the module and who put together many of the tests on the exercies, and the graduate teaching assistants Miguel Boland, Sophia Vorderwuelbecke and Connor Ward whose professionalism in delivering the course in very complex circumstances was outstanding.
+I'd like to thank teaching fellow Dr Matthew Woolway who worked tirelessly with me on the module and who put together many of the tests on the exercises, and the graduate teaching assistants Miguel Boland, Sophia Vorderwuelbecke and Connor Ward whose professionalism in delivering the course in very complex circumstances was outstanding.
 Pulling out all the stops to deliver the written and video